Potato Bug - What is it and how to get rid of it?

 There is also the Jerusalem cricket known as potato bug, which has been found eating potatoes among other tubers.
 Their size is normally around 1 to almost 3 inches long.

 How to Avoid the Potato Bug Problem

 Preventing the infestation of these potato bugs is essential to controlling them.

-Companion plants are either other vegetables, ornamental plants or grasses that the flea beetle hates, for example marigold, coriander, horseradish (at the corners).
+Companion plants are either other vegetables, ornamental plants, or grasses that the bug hates, for example, marigold, coriander and horseradish (at the corners).

-Planting these between rows of plants that the flea beetles do eat can keep these pests from destroying your entire garden if they do decide to visit.
+Planting these between rows of plants that beetles eat can keep these pests from destroying your entire garden if they do decide to visit.